 Lancet.
 2014;384(9947):980-1004.

-14. Abstract Background: The fifth Millennium Development Goal (MDG 5) established the goal of a 75% reduction in the maternal mortality ratio (MMR; number of maternal deaths per 100,000 livebirths) between 1990 and 2015.
+Background: The fifth Millennium Development Goal (MDG 5) established the goal of a 75% reduction in the maternal mortality ratio (MMR; number of maternal deaths per 100,000 livebirths) between 1990 and 2015.
 We aimed to measure levels and track trends in maternal mortality, the key causes contributing to maternal death, and timing of maternal death with respect to delivery.

 Methods: We used robust statistical methods including the Cause of Death Ensemble model (CODEm) to analyse a database of data for 7,065 site-years and estimate the number of maternal deaths from all causes in 188 countries between 1990 and 2013.
 We estimated the number of pregnancy-related deaths caused by HIV on the basis of a systematic review of the relative risk of dying during pregnancy for HIV-positive women compared with HIV-negative women.
 We also estimated the fraction of these deaths aggravated by pregnancy on the basis of a systematic review.
 To estimate the numbers of maternal deaths due to nine different causes, we identified 61 sources from a systematic review and 943 site-years of vital registration data.
 We also did a systematic review of reports about the timing of maternal death, identifying 142 sources to use in our analysis.
 We developed estimates for each country for 1990-2013 using Bayesian meta-regression.
 We estimated 95% uncertainty intervals (UIs) for all values.